Download the PDF:4163_comp_3_2022_2025

 It is agreed that employees will have a representative on any departmental or Building Safety Committee where members of the bargaining unit are employed.
 The Union will have the right to have representation on any University committee which includes employee representatives and which deals with health and safety matters affecting members of the bargaining unit.

-- No employee will be required to work on any job or operate any piece of equipment until he/she has received proper training and instruction.
-Such safety training and instruction will be scheduled as time
+(a) No employee will be required to work on any job or operate any piece of equipment until they have received proper training and instruction.
+Such safety training and instruction will be scheduled as time worked.

-- The University will provide First Aid coverage in accordance with Workers’ Compensation Board regulations.
-Employees will be informed of the procedures for obtaining emergency first
+(b) The University will provide First Aid coverage in accordance with Workers’ Compensation Board regulations.
+Employees will be informed of the procedures for obtaining emergency first aid.

 The University will provide all necessary protective devices, clothing, or equipment to the employee to ensure a safe work environment, according to Workers’ Compensation Board regulations.
 An employee who refuses to use or wear such devices or who fails to follow health and safety procedures will be subject to disciplinary procedures.
 The regulations with respect to the right to refuse unsafe work will be posted on the Internet, and copies will be provided to employees on request.